renancisi/exec-01/README.md

 The build is with manual call but already with the daily call, as requested in the exercise.

 I set up a framework that we can evolve as desired but to heal this demand, I have some constants such as the IP of the containers.

+To see the settings that were used, I left a series of printscreens attached to the project.